IILuisII/Map/README.md

 Different number of base maps were added to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.

-Also, using JavaScript I was able to create some filter for different time periods ad also for different magnitudes
+Also, using JavaScript I was able to create some filter for different time periods and also for different magnitudes.

 <p align="center">
   <img src="images/filters.PNG">